-My interest in ‘supervising’ (co-learning) alongside student interns, community workers and clinicians started over eight years ago, when I had an experience of clinical supervision that was very different from any I had had in the 14 years leading up to it.
+My interest in ‘supervising’ (co-learning) alongside student interns, community workers and clinicians began when I had an experience of clinical supervision that was very different from any I had had in the 14 years leading up to it.
 I was used to the type of supervision that did not address power relations in the supervisor-supervisee relationship – a top-down approach – and one that centered the supervisor’s knowledge and understandings above my own.
-At Oolagen, a youth mental health centre where I worked as a therapist for more than seven years, I had an experience of supervision that centered my ethics, skills and knowledge.
-Rather than problem-solving, my supervisor invited me to think my way through dilemmas that I faced in my practice by asking me self-reflexive Narrative questions.
+At Oolagen, a youth mental health centre, where I worked as a therapist for more than seven years, I had an experience of supervision that centered my ethics, skills and knowledge.
+Rather than problem-solving, offering me advice, offering opinions about the motivations of the young person I was consulting about, my supervisor invited me to name, and think my way through dilemmas I faced in my practice by asking self-reflexive narrative questions.
+Not only was I invited to name and explore problems (e.g. Self Doubt/Dread) that were showing up for me in conversations with young people, but I was also invited to name the skills, ethics, politics reflected in directions I took.
 I was never the same person leaving these conversations that I was when I entered.
-Not only did I leave feeling more connected with the values and ethics that I strive to uphold in my work, but I felt an aliveness about doing the work, which stemmed from an understanding of how my values and ethics were embedded in every decision I made.
-In being invited to reflect on the skills and knowledges that I relied upon to navigate conversations with the young people and parents whom I had the privilege to work alongside, had me leaving these conversations with my supervisor with greater confidence in my skills as a therapist, and a greater sense of agency about the way forward in my work.
+I felt an aliveness about doing the work, which stemmed from understanding how my values/ethics/politics and skills were showing up in decisions I made, and as a result, my confidence in my skills grew.
+I also left conversations feeling more connected to what the young people/parents I consulted with taught me, what they contributed to how I was able to show up in conversations with them, and how I was different on account of these conversations.
 These supervision conversations were profoundly transformative, and inform the way I facilitate supervision conversations with individuals and groups today.

 My Philosophy of Supervision

-My supervision practice is guided by a deep commitment to social justice and informed by Narrative Therapy, anti-oppression, and intersectional feminist frameworks.
-I strive to uphold the values of addressing power, collaboration, transparency and centering ethics in my work with co-learners.
-I am mindful of how my social location and how the social location of the person consulting me may impact on what is said and not said in the therapy/supervision room, and take seriously my responsibility to redistribute power in the relationships I have with co-learners and clients alike.
+My supervision practice is guided by a commitment to social justice and informed by Narrative Therapy, anti-colonial practices and intersectional feminist frameworks.
+I strive to uphold the ethics of collaboration, transparency, consent and centering ethics in my work with co-learners.
+I am mindful of power differentials may impact on what is said and not said in the therapy/supervision room, and take seriously my responsibility to redistribute power in the relationships I have with co-learners and clients.
 From the outset I name the various sites of privilege that I hold (and benefit from), and invite a conversation about how this may be influential in our relationship.
 Questions I might ask to facilitate this conversation: “What might you notice if differences in our social location were influencing our relationship?
 How might you let me know?
-If I responded in a way that felt affirming of your decision to bring it to my attention, what would I be saying/doing or not saying/not doing?”
+If I responded in a way that felt affirming of your decision to bring it to my attention, what might I be asking/doing or not asking/not doing?”

-The ‘tools’ that I bring to my clinical consultations are in the kinds of questions I ask, that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work, as well as inviting practitioners to name the skills, knowledges and commitments that guided decisions they took in a session, or that were embedded in certain questions/lines of inquiry.
+The ‘tools’ that I bring to my clinical consultations are in the kinds of questions I ask that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work.
 By asking questions that invite self-reflexivity, rather than offering advice, clinicians have reflected that they experience a greater sense of agency in the work.
-My philosophy of supervision is very much inspired by the work of Vikki Reynolds and the work of other Narrative practitioners.
+My philosophy of supervision is very much inspired by the work of Vikki Reynolds and Dale Andersen-Giberson.

-I have been told that the questions I ask in supervision conversations have been helpful to clinicians in re-connecting with the skills, ethics, values and commitments embedded in their work with clients.
-Clinicians have reflected that this has been useful, not only in terms of developing a greater sense of agency, but also in terms of having an expanded repertoire of questions they might ask their own clients to invite considerations of the values, ethics and skills embedded in their resistance to injustices.
+I have been told that the questions I ask in supervision conversations have been helpful to clinicians in terms of feeling more connected to the skills, ethics, values and commitments that are reflected in their work, and that this has been useful, not only in terms of the development of their confidence, but also in terms of having an expanded repertoire of questions they might ask their own clients.

 Click here to read testimonials from ‘supervisees’.